fabiodellanna/docsify-poc/docs/README.md

 Integer (0..9’999)

-List of UN numbers (limited to 4 digits) for “LQ” additional service (hazardous goods)
+List of UN numbers (limited to 4 digits) for "LQ" additional service (hazardous goods)

 1234, 1235, 1236